Semugeshi/AntiHunter-Command-Control-PRO/README.md

 ### No Warranty / Limitation of Liability

-THE SOFTWARE IS PROVIDED “AS IS” AND “AS AVAILABLE,” WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, NON-INFRINGEMENT, OR ACCURACY.
+THE SOFTWARE IS PROVIDED �AS IS� AND �AS AVAILABLE,� WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, NON-INFRINGEMENT, OR ACCURACY.
 TO THE MAXIMUM EXTENT PERMITTED BY LAW, THE AUTHORS, DEVELOPERS, MAINTAINERS, AND CONTRIBUTORS SHALL NOT BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, PUNITIVE, OR CONSEQUENTIAL DAMAGES (INCLUDING, WITHOUT LIMITATION, LOSS OF DATA, PROFITS, GOODWILL, OR BUSINESS INTERRUPTION) ARISING FROM OR RELATED TO YOUR USE OF THE SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 WHERE LIABILITY CANNOT BE FULLY DISCLAIMED, THE TOTAL AGGREGATE LIABILITY SHALL NOT EXCEED THE GREATER OF (A) THE AMOUNT PAID, IF ANY, FOR THE COPY OF THE SOFTWARE THAT GAVE RISE TO THE CLAIM OR (B) USD $0.

 ### Responsibility for Compliance

 You alone are responsible for ensuring your deployment complies with all applicable laws, regulations, licenses, permits, organizational policies, and third-party rights.
 No advice or information, whether oral or written, obtained from the project or through the Software, creates any warranty or obligation not expressly stated in this disclaimer.
 Continued use signifies your agreement to indemnify and hold harmless the authors, developers, maintainers, and contributors from claims arising out of or related to your activities with the Software.

 If you do not agree to these terms, **do not build, deploy, or run** AntiHunter Command & Control PRO.